Log Cabin Pest Control: 7 Ways to Keep Them Out

 While checking your cabin for hidden openings pests, take a few minutes to eyeball your door and window screens as well.
 Repair holes or tears to keep out flies, gnats and mosquitoes during summer and cluster flies, ladybugs and small rodents in early fall.

-If you are in an area prone to leafhoppers, hackberry psyllids, midges or other insects small enough to fit through a standard screen, consider installing a finer mesh screen.
+If you are in an area prone to leafhoppers, hackberry psyllids, midges or other insects small enough to fit through a standard screen, consider replacing your screen with a finer mesh.
 Sturdy copper bronze screens are more challenging for rodents to chew through, keeping mice and rats at bay.

 Establish a Buffer Zone

 Tidy up the perimeter around the foundation of your cabin, keeping grass and brush neatly clipped and moving stacks of firewood at least 20 feet away.
-Overgrown vegetation, woodpiles and tool storage offer handy hiding spots or winter residences for everything from rodents to snakes.
+Overgrown vegetation, woodpiles and tool storage offer handy hiding spots or winter residences for cabin pests like rodents and snakes.
 The closer these critters are to your cabin, the more opportunities they have to get inside.

 You should also store your trash in a garbage can with a strong locking lid, well away from your cottage.
 If it’s too close, sneaky looters like raccoons will mark it as a hot spot for an easy meal, and may be tempted to venture inside for more.